EMar1066/EMar1066.github.io/_posts/2025-07-26-Specialist1.md

 ## Preface

 Each DSG requires the careful balancing of three imperatives: institutional, industrial, and educational.
 The Alan Turing Institute rightly expects intellectual rigour, clear framing, and technical feasibility.
-The partner organisation—whether British Geological Survey (BGS) or Cefas—needs useful, exploratory outputs grounded in their domain context.
+The partner organisation, whether British Geological Survey (BGS) or Cefas, needs useful, exploratory outputs grounded in their domain context.
 The participants need a project that stretches them, includes them, and allows for meaningful contribution regardless of discipline, seniority, or coding confidence.

 As a facilitator and now PI, I’m responsible for the construction and curation of this space.

 This means six months of advance work before the challenge ever begins: identifying datasets, scoping potential research pathways, surveying the current state of the field, and deliberately not prescribing one solution.
 I study the literature, locate the underexplored edges, and then frame a set of modular, tractable directions that support novelty and collaboration.
 These aren't toy problems.
 Each challenge has immediate relevance: national CCS screening, legacy seismic reinterpretation for offshore wind development, or probabilistic modelling of marine oil slicks.
 But they’re also pedagogical laboratories.
-They are designed to teach—not through lectures, but through doing.
+They are designed to teach through collaboration.

 ## Specialist Option: : Building Technologically-Driven Learning Environments: From Tools to Leadership